ImErvin/Groupd-FrontEnd/README.md

 The idea behind Groupd was to design a social network for start up projects, where users can list or join projects that have vacant positions.

 ### Planning Phase
-Before I started any sort of coding, I wanted to have a challenging enough idea that could

 #### *Technologies Considered*
   * ##### LAMP Stack
     LAMP Stack stands for Linux, Apache, MySQL, PHP/Python/Perl.
 Stack basically refers to developing a full-stack application (back-end and front-end) using complimentary frameworks/libraries/databaes.
 LAMP stack showed to be very stable and popular but due to it's decreasing community I decided against it and decided to learn a more up and coming technology.
   * ##### MEAN Stack